Large Deviations for Processes in Random Environments with Jumps: Processes in Random Environments with Teleports

 We can now replace $\tilde X$ with a process on the independent environment because it is sufficiently far away from $X$ and use the independence to obtain

-We can now proceed in the same way as in the case of the deterministic walk and establish the existence of the limit of the moment generating function.
-This completes the proof of \ref{det_process}. $\Box$
+We can now proceed in the same way as in the case of the deterministic walk and establish the existence of the limit in (\ref{cont_probabilities}).
+The proof of the concavity of $\phi^l(k)$ is the same as in the discrete case.